 Blood pressure is measured with two numbers, diastolic and systolic pressure:

-Over time, high blood pressure can cause damage to the blood vessels and lead to serious health conditions such as heart disease, chronic kidney disease, stroke, and possibly vascular dementia.
+Over time, high blood pressure can cause damage to the blood vessels and lead to serious health conditions such as heart disease, atherosclerosis, chronic kidney disease, stroke, and possibly vascular dementia.